Nixon Peabody LLP

 By Stephanie Caffera

-On his first day in office, President Biden broke with historical precedent by terminating National Labor Relations Board (NLRB) General Counsel Peter Robb, after Mr. Robb refused the President’s request to resign.
+On his first day in office, President Biden broke with historical precedent by terminating National Labor Relations Board (NLRB) General Counsel Peter Robb, after Mr. Robb refused the president’s request to resign.
 Former President Donald Trump appointed Mr. Robb, a management side labor lawyer, in 2017.
 Mr. Robb’s four-year appointment was set to expire in November of this year.
-In a related move on the same day, President Biden also named Lauren McFerran, the NLRB’s sole Democratic member, as Chair of the Board.
-The following day, the President fired the Deputy General Counsel, Alice Stock, who had become Acting General Counsel upon the firing of Mr. Robb.
-Ms. Stock, also a management side labor lawyer, likewise had refused the President’s request that she resign.
+In a related move on the same day, President Biden also named Lauren McFerran, the NLRB’s sole Democratic member, as chair of the Board.
+The following day, the president fired Deputy General Counsel Alice Stock, who had become acting general counsel upon the firing of Mr. Robb.
+Ms. Stock, also a management side labor lawyer, likewise had refused the president’s request that she resign.

 Employers should take this opportunity to consider their vulnerability to union organizing and work with their labor counsel to prepare for the coming changes.